0liNewton/IDS6938-SimulationTechniques/Homework2/Readme.md

 ### Olivia Newton
 The assignment is due: **Tuesday, March 28 at 11:59PM (EST)** | Requesting 1 extra day (new due data is March 29th)

-Major parts for the Assignment

-* Empirical Tests of Randomness
-* Snakes and Ladders (Discrete Event Markov Chains and Monte Carlo Simulations)
-* Discrete Event Simulation - Queue Simulation
-* Composing a final report

 ## Part 1: Empirical Tests of Randomness (20 pts).
 ###### Step A
 - Random number engines: Mersenne Twister, Knuth-B, Minimal Standard, Ranlux, and Sobol